The Beginner’s Guide to Ebook Formats

 If you want your ebook app to be downloaded from the Appstore for iPhones, or the Play Store for Androids or the Windows Phone Store, then export mobile apps.
 Sounds like a big step?
 Don’t worry, we’ll guide you through when the time comes.

 All that applies to ebook apps above also applies to ebook libraries as well.
 You first create your library, then add ebooks to your library.
 You can add books as a whole, or chapter by chapter.
 Then export your ebook library as web, desktop, and mobile apps.

 When to Decide

 The final formats of your ebook will determine the kinds and extent of interactive content you can incorporate in your ebook, as well as the layout of the pages.
 Your ebook creation software will also affect your layout and format options.
 Most platforms support limited layout options and export formats.
-Some, like iBooks Author, require you to pick your format and layout style before you begin.
+Some, like iBooks Author (discontinued in 2020), require you to pick your format and layout style before you begin.
 So, you will want to know which format to use before you begin.

 If you’re really hesitant, consider using an ebook creation software, like Kotobee Author, that allows you to export to multiple formats.
 Even after you’ve exported a PDF, you can go back into Kotobee Author, add interactive content, and export as an EPUB or ebook app.

 That said, if there’s a chance you will only export your ebook for Kindle, try to decide early on.
 You don’t want to add book widgets or Java Scripts only to be forced to exclude them later on or create a design-rich fixed layout that Kindle does not support.